FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Global_Bars.md

 <!-- TODO: update the image -->

-The status bar help you easily monitor many critical informations about your hardware and your incoming or outcoming audio stream.
+The status bar help you easily monitor many critical information about your hardware and your incoming or outgoing audio stream.

 ### Input stream